Escapees RV Club

-The KOA Value Kard isn’t as much like an RV club, but more like a discount membership to a nationwide chain.
-Since KOA manages so many of the most popular campgrounds around the country, their Value Kard is probably going to give you the best discounts at the best locations.
+The KOA Value Kard is more like a discount membership for a nationwide chain than an RV club.
+Since KOA manages so many of the most popular campgrounds around the country, their Value Kard is probably going to give you the best discounts for the best locations.

-Some people choose to avoid KOA participating campgrounds because of the prices they charge, but those prices indicate quality service and well-maintained grounds.
+Some people choose to avoid KOA participating campgrounds because of the prices they charge, but those prices indicate the quality service and well-maintained grounds they have.
 You are almost sure to find the electrical and water hookups you need, as well as camping alongside other seasoned RV veterans and experts.

-The annual cost of membership is pretty reasonable, also.
-If you are a regular camper or even use your RV for about four weekends each year, you’re sure to make up the cost of membership in your savings.
+The annual cost of membership is pretty reasonable and if you are a regular camper, or even use your RV for about four weekends each year, you’re sure to make up the cost of membership in your savings.

 Free Camping All Year

-This club might be the most expensive one on the list, but it’s also the only RV club on this list that offers free camping without restrictions at all of their branded luxury campgrounds.
+This club might be the most expensive on the list, but it’s also the only one that offers free camping without restrictions at all of its branded luxury campgrounds and resorts.

-It’s a particular comfort to know that you won’t pay any hidden reservation fees, connection fees, or have to worry about any other lodging budgeting when you have a membership with Thousand Trails.
-Even if you go camping during peak season or holidays, your stay with them will be covered by your annual membership fees.
+It’s a particular comfort to know that you won’t pay any hidden reservation charges, connection fees, or have to worry about any other lodging budgeting when you have a membership with Thousand Trails.
+Even if you go camping during peak season or in the holidays, your stay with them will be covered by your annual membership fees.

-We hope you benefitted from our carefully-reviewed comparisons in this article.
-We’re sure that you will enjoy membership with any of the RV clubs in this list, especially with Escapees or their up-and-coming Xscapers community.
+We hope you benefitted from our carefully reviewed comparisons in this article.
+We’re sure that you will enjoy membership with any of the RV clubs on this list, especially with Escapees or their up-and-coming Xscapers community.

-As always, feel free to add comments or questions below and share your RV club experiences with other readers on our website.
-If you have friends and family in the RV community, please forward and share this article with them, and happy discount camping!
+As always, feel free to add comments or questions below to share your experiences with other readers on our website.
+If you have friends and family interested in RVing, please forward and share this article with them, and happy discount camping!